Advantages and Disadvantages Of A Flat Roof

 Better Accessibility

 Have you ever climbed a sloped roof?
 Yes, so have we!
-The accessibility of a steep pitched roof is a challenge, to say the least – even for professional roofers.
-If you intend on maintaining your roof regularly, then you're likely to find a flat roof far more accessible than a pitched one.
+The accessibility of a steep-pitched roof is a challenge, to say the least – even for professional roofers.
+If you intend to maintain your roof regularly, then you're likely to find that a flat roof is far more accessible than a pitched one.

 Easy to Repair and Maintain